m2osw/fluid-settings/README.md

 proceed with your normal daemon or tool tasks.

-## Command Line Tool
+## Command Line Tool (CLI)

 In order to allow for scripts to tweak the settings and for you to be able to manually check the current settings status, we offer a command line tool which does the listening and also allows you to change values.

-The tool can just be used on the command line or as an interactive tool (`-i` option).
-The interactive mode allows you to run multiple commands without having to reconnect and also to listen to the settings and see the changes as they happen.
+## Interactive Tool (CUI)

+This tool can opens a window in your console and allows you to go through the list of settings and tweak them as required.
+If some values get updated through other means and are currently being displayed, then the change also happens in this window.

 ## GUI Tool